NFL combine primer: J.J. McCarthy among players who can help their stock most in Indianapolis

-NFL combine primer: Position-by-position summaries, players to watch ahead of big week in Indianapolis
+NFL combine primer: J.J.
+McCarthy, Keon Coleman and other names to watch in Indianapolis

 Who can help their stock most?
 Who might test through the roof?
 Nate Tice has your guide right here.